Locator/Identifier Separation Protocol: LISP beta network

-Since March 2020 the LISP Beta Network is not maintained anymore.
+Since March 2020 the LISP Beta Network is not maintained anymore and the mentioned websites have since been cybersquatted.

 LISP-Lab consortium research network

 The LISP-Lab project, coordinated by UPMC/LIP6, aims at building a LISP network experimentation platform exclusively built using open source LISP nodes (OpenLISP) acting as ITR/ETR tunnelling routers, MS/MR mapping servers/resolvers, DDT root and Proxy ITR/ETR.
 Partners include two academic institutions (UPMC, TPT), two Cloud Networking SME (Alphalink, NSS), two network operators (Renater, Orange), two SMEs on Access/Edge Networking (Border 6, Ucopia) and one Internet eXchange Point (Rezopole).
 The platform should be opened to external partners on 2014/2015 and is already interconnected to the LISP Beta Network with an OpenLISP DDT root.

 Future use of LISP

 ICAO is considering Ground-Based LISP as a candidate technology for the next-generation Aeronautical Telecommunications Network (ATN).
 The solution is under further development in part of the SESAR (Single European Sky ATM Research) FCI activities.